0xnirmal/Food-Pictures-to-Predict-Yelp-Score/README.md

 ## May 5, 2018

+## This markdown was scraped from the report.pdf using http://pdf2md.morethan.io/.
+See report.pdf for figures and proper formatting

 ## Abstract

 This project aims to use deep learning methods for predicting a restaurant’s overall rating based